ETS-ReactNative3/EazyGo/README.md

 In the project directory, you can run:

--   Install the Dependencies from `npm`
+-   Install the Dependencies required from `npm`

 ```
 $ npm i